St. Louis Blues (1929 film)

 St. Louis Blues is a 1929 American two-reel short film starring Bessie Smith.
 Directed by Dudley Murphy, it is the only known film featuring Bessie Smith, and the soundtrack is her only recording not controlled by Columbia Records.
-An early sound film, it features an entirely African American cast, with Smith in the role of a woman left alone by her roving lover; in a speakeasy during the Prohibition era, the woman sings the W. C. Handy standard "St. Louis Blues".
+An early sound film, it features an entirely black cast, with Smith in the role of a woman left alone by her roving lover; in a speakeasy during the Prohibition era, the woman sings the W. C. Handy standard "St. Louis Blues".

 Bessie Smith's recording of Handy's song was a hit in 1925, and Handy himself asked Bessie Smith to appear in the film.
 Handy co-authored the film and served as its musical director.
 The film is a dramatization of the song, concerning a woman left alone by her roving man.
 It features a band that includes James P. Johnson on piano, Thomas Morris and Joe Smith on cornet, Bernard Addison on guitar and banjo, as well as the Hall Johnson Choir.

 St. Louis Blues was filmed in June 1929 in Astoria, Queens.
 The film was rumored for a long time to have been banned as demeaning and to have become lost.
 Neither rumor was true, but when a print was discovered in Mexico in the 1940s, the event was treated as a significant development, even though copies had, in fact, been available elsewhere.

 In 2006, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-At a rooming house, a group of men are shooting dice; a janitor interrupts them, but one of the men bribe him into letting them continue.
+At a rooming house, a group of men are shooting dice; a janitor interrupts them, but one of the men bribes him into letting them continue.
 Jimmy the Pimp then arrives, flirting with a woman and joining and winning the dice game.
 Jimmy then brings the woman to the room he shares with his lover, Bessie.
 Bessie soon arrives and confronts the woman, who flees the room.
 Bessie then confronts and pleads with an unconcerned Jimmy, who pushes her to the ground and leaves.

 A heartbroken Bessie finds herself in a speakeasy, where a chorus of other patrons accompany her in singing "St. Louis Blues".
 The other patrons begin to dance raucously while Bessie remains forlorn at the bar.
 Jimmy arrives at the speakeasy in good spirits, dancing before noticing Bessie at the bar.
 When they see each other, they embrace.
 The couple dance briefly before Jimmy takes money from Bessie's garter and leaves, prompting Bessie to return sadly to the bar counter, where she finishes singing the song.